teticio/openai-proxy/README.md

 openai.flush_cache(staging="dev")
 ```

+The prices for the OpenAI models can be set in the `iac/openai_proxy/prices.js` file.

 Note that this wrapper currently works for major versions 0 and 1 of the `openai` package.

 To see the usage in a dashboard, run